Monitor Azure HDInsight

 You can also monitor your HDInsight clusters directly in Azure.
 A new Azure Monitor integration, now in preview, lets you access Insights, Logs, and Workbooks from your HDInsight cluster without needing to invoke the Log Analytics workspace.

 To use the new Azure Monitor integration, enable it by selecting Monitor integration from the Monitoring section in the left menu of your HDInsight Azure portal page.
 You can also use PowerShell or Azure CLI to enable and interact with the new monitoring integration.
-For more information, see the following articles:
+For more information, see the following article:

 https://docs.azure.cn/azure-monitor/logs/logs-ingestion-api-overview